Yemmmyc/flashy-react-azure/README.md

 This project uses GitHub Actions to automate deployments to Azure.

-Every time you push to the `main` branch:
+Every time you push to the main branch:

-- 🧰 Installs dependencies
+- Installs dependencies
-- 🏗️ Builds the app (npm run build)
+- Builds the app (`npm run build`)
-- ☁️ Deploys the build output to Azure Static Web Apps
+- Deploys the build output to Azure Static Web Apps

 The workflow file is located at: